cyberbotics/webots/docs/discord/technical-questions.md

 How can i  read a character from the keyboard as an example of the 's'?

 ##### David Mansolino [cyberbotics] 07/02/2019 07:28:39
-`@Saboooraa`, I will answer you directly on this thread: [https://github.com/omichel/webots/issues/681](https://github.com/omichel/webots/issues/681)
+`@MohamedSabry`, I will answer you directly on this thread: [https://github.com/omichel/webots/issues/681](https://github.com/omichel/webots/issues/681)

 ##### Fabien Rohrer [Moderator] 07/01/2019 16:28:57
 Since December 2018 Webots is completely free and open-source.